veganaize/closure-compiler/Flags-and-Options.md

 **--charset VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Input and output charset for all files\.
-By default, the input is UTF\-8 and output is US_ASCII
+By default, we accept UTF\-8 as input and output US_ASCII

 **--checks_only (--checks-only)**
 Don't generate output\.
 Run checks, but no optimization passes\.